 Who is eligible

-All applicants for Pioneer’s Roadmap to Success training program must be referred by a community corrections officer or case manager.
+All applicants for Pioneer’s Roadmap to Success training program must be referred by a community corrections officer or case manager, or individuals can self-refer.
 Please complete and submit the online application.
 All Pioneer contact information is on the form.

 Priority is given to people currently in a work release program, or in a Pioneer treatment or housing program.
 To be eligible for the training program, applicants must: